 A grantee will not recognize taxable income at the time restricted stock subject to restrictions constituting a substantial risk of forfeiture is granted, and the Company (or, if applicable, the affiliate employer) will not be entitled to a tax deduction at that time, unless the grantee makes an election to be taxed at that time.
 If such election is made, the grantee will recognize compensation taxable as ordinary income (subject to income tax withholding in respect of an employee) at the time of the grant in an amount equal to the excess of the fair market value for the shares at such time over the amount, if any, paid for those shares.
 If such election is not made, the grantee will recognize compensation taxable as ordinary income (subject to income tax withholding in respect of an employee) at the time the restrictions constituting a substantial risk of forfeiture lapse in an amount equal to the excess of the fair market value of the shares at such time over the amount, if any, paid for those shares.
-In addition, a participant receiving dividends with respect to restricted stock for which the above-described election has not been made and prior to the time the restrictions constituting a substantial risk of forfeiture lapse will recognize compensation taxable as ordinary income (and subject to income tax withholding in respect of an employee), rather than dividend income, in an amount equal to the dividends paid and the Company (or, if applicable, the affiliated employer) will be entitled to a corresponding deduction, subject to the deduction limits under Section 162(m).
-The amount of ordinary income recognized by making the above-described election or upon the lapse of restrictions constituting a substantial risk of forfeiture is deductible by the Company (or, if applicable, the affiliate employer) as compensation expense, except to the extent the deduction limits of Section 162(m) apply.
+If such election the shares at such time over the amount, if any, paid for those shares.
+If such election is not made, the grantee or the amount, if any, paid for those shares.
+In addition, a amount equal to the excess of the fair market value of the shares at such time over the amount, if any, paid for those shares.
+In addition, a participant receiving dividends with respect to restricted stock for which the above-described election has not been made and prior to the time the restrictions constituting a substantial risk of forfeiture lapse will recognize compensation taxable as ordinary income (and subject to income tax withholding in respect of an employee), rather than dividend income, in an amount equal to the dividends paid and the Company (or, if applicable, the affiliate employer) will be entitled to a corresponding deduction, subject to the deduction limits under Section 162(m).
+The amount of ordinary income recognized by making the above-described election or upon the lapse of restrictions constituting